bluefeet/MooseX-Types-Data-Serializer/README.md

     if (is_Serializer($serializer)) { ... }
     if (is_RawSerializer($raw_serializer)) { ... }

-=head1 DESCRIPTION
+# DESCRIPTION

-This module provides L<Data::Serializer> types and coercians for L<Moose> attributes.
+This module provides [Data::Serializer](https://metacpan.org/pod/Data::Serializer) types and coercians for [Moose](https://metacpan.org/pod/Moose) attributes.

 Two standard Moose types are provided; Data::Serializer and Data::Serializer::Raw.
 In addition, two other MooseX::Types types are provided; Serializer and RawSerializer.

-See the L<MooseX::Types> documentation for details on how that works.
+See the [MooseX::Types](https://metacpan.org/pod/MooseX::Types) documentation for details on how that works.

-=head1 TYPES
+# TYPES

-=head2 Data::Serializer
+## Data::Serializer

 This is a standard Moose type that provides coercion from a string or a hashref.
 If a string is passed then it is used for the 'serializer' argumen to Data::Serializer->new().
 If a hashref is being coerced from then it will be de-referenced and used as the arguments to Data::Serializer->new().

-=head2 Data::Serializer::Raw
+## Data::Serializer::Raw

-This type works just like Data::Serializer, but for the L<Data::Serializer::Raw> module.
+This type works just like Data::Serializer, but for the [Data::Serializer::Raw](https://metacpan.org/pod/Data::Serializer::Raw) module.

-=head2 Serializer
+## Serializer

-This is a L<MooseX::Types> type that works just like the Data::Serializer type.
+This is a [MooseX::Types](https://metacpan.org/pod/MooseX::Types) type that works just like the Data::Serializer type.

-=head2 RawSerializer
+## RawSerializer

 Just like the Serializer type, but for Data::Serializer::Raw.

-=head1 AUTHOR
+# AUTHOR

 Aran Clary Deltac <bluefeet@gmail.com>

-=head1 LICENSE
+# LICENSE

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.